mavillez/Oblivion/docs/source/information.rst

   * - $HOME
     - Home directory for user
-    - 10 GB
+    - 20 GB
   * - $PROJECT
     - Project directory
-    - 10 TB → Can be increased upon demand
+    - 10/20 TB → Can be increased upon demand
   * - $DATA
-    - Storage location for large data
+    - Massive volumes of data
     - 100 TB → Can be increased upon demand

-``$DATA`` is exclusive for large projects.

 3. Backups
 ----------